Native Region: Himalayas, Northwest Burma, Southwest China

 There are few plants that can make a dramatic impact like this astounding bulb from the Himalayas.
 While it can take seven years to grow to flowering size, it is well worth the time and effort.
 Seed grown plants can produce some of the tallest specimens.
 Although the main bulb dies after flowering, numerous ‘daughter’ bulbs will be produced that can reach flowering size in only 3-5 years.

+For maximum freshness, please keep seed refrigerated in its original packaging until it is time to plant.
 The large flat seeds should be spread on the surface of a good seed starting medium and sprinkled lightly with coarse sand.
-Containers should be kept in a coldframe, or similar sheltered location where the natural cool temperature fluctuations can induce germination.
-Seeding may be done in the autumn through to the early spring.
-Bulbs should be grown in deep, humus-rich soil that has good drainage.
-For maximum freshness, please keep seed refrigerated in its original packaging until it is time to plant.
+Sow seed in containers in a cold frame in autumn to early spring, or in a similar sheltered location where natural cool temperature fluctuations can induce germination.
+Bulbs should be grown in deep, humus-rich soil that has good drainage in part shade.